 Should I be worried about ALCL if I have breast implants?

 When you look at the statistics from the FDA, it’s clear that ALCL is incredibly rare.
 But numbers and percentages aren’t always enough to ease your mind—and the fact is that a number of women have developed ALCL because of their breast implants.

 But, while there is a correlation between breast implants and ALCL, that does not mean all women with breast implants are at risk, or that all breast implants cause ALCL.
 Here are key facts to keep in mind:

 - Millions of women in the United States have breast implants.
-Between 2011 and 2017, there were 414 reports of BIA-ALCL, including nine fatalities.
+Since 2010, there have been 660 reports of BIA-ALCL, including nine fatalities, in the United States.